raphaelrobert/mls-multi-device-modes/draft-robert-mls-multi-device-modes.md

 UserInitKeys are not specific to a certain device, they are rather valid for one single "virtual" client.
 The private part of a UserInitKey has to be known to all devices of a user.
 In order to simplify the sharing of the private keys, the UserInitKey could be derived from the per-user ratchet tree key schedule, eliminating the need to synchronize it among devices.
 For robustness, private values of older UserInitKeys could still be shared among devices of a user.
+[TODO: More details on how the init keys are derived, and how and when the public keys are uploaded to the server]

 ### Authentication